 In addition to the prerequisites specified below, all 300-level courses have as a prerequisite SOC 100 or a 200-level sociology course, or consent.
 In addition to the prerequisites specified below, all 400-level courses require SOC 300 or consent.
-All prerequisite courses require a minimum grade of C (not C-).
+All prerequisite courses require a minimum grade of C (not C-), unless otherwise specified.

 Race and ethnic relations in world perspective; social, economic, and political problems associated with perception, existence, and accommodation of these groups within the wider society.
 (Cross-listed as ES 214)

 Multiple social theories about different forms of formal and informal punishments and social control across different societies and times.